achillesn/knowledgeable-birch/about.md

 2009-2010 - Royal Fine Art School in Stockholm (KKH).
 Master in Video Art.

-From 1995-2007 I taught theory and applied Art Photography in the University of Western Attica, in the University of Ioannina and in the Photography Team of the cultural Center of Peania.
+From 1995-2007 he taught theory and applied Art Photography in the University of Western Attica, in the University of Ioannina and in the Photography Team of the cultural Center of Peania.

-After 2007 I moved to Sweden where I continued teaching through the net and organizing workshops, participating in exhibitions but also curating them up to now.
+After 2007 he moved to Sweden where he continued teaching through the net and organizing workshops, participating in exhibitions but also curating them up to now.

-From 2015 onwards I started developing a new pedagogic method of approaching photography based on games.
+From 2015 onwards he started developing a new pedagogic method of approaching photography based on games.
 Until this very day several types of photo games have been played successfully.

-In 2019 I co-found the Network of Arts and Sciences HocusPhotus.
+In 2019 he co-found the Network of Arts and Sciences HocusPhotus.

 Selected exhibitions…